ehwan/RustyLR/README.md

 This executable will provide much more detailed, pretty-printed error messages than the procedural macros.
 If you are writing a huge, complex grammar, it is recommended to use this executable than the procedural macros.
+`--verbose` option is useful for debugging the grammar.
+It will print the auto-generated rules and the resolving process of shift/reduce conflicts. [like](images/example1.png) [this](images/example2.png)

-Although it is convenient to use the proc-macros for small grammars, since modern IDEs feature (rust-analyzer's auto completion, inline error messages) will be enabled.
+Although it is convenient to use the proc-macros for small grammars, since modern IDEs feature (rust-analyzer's auto completion, inline error messages) could be enabled.

 This program searches for `%%` in the input file.